FirestormViewer/phoenix-firestorm/doc/vulkan/native_error_messaging.md

 # Native error messaging

+## Text movement cache optimization (2026-09-16)

+The user deferred further investigation of the Guidebook fixture timeout and directed work to continue with UI latency.
+Live Guidebook display is explicitly operator-accepted.
+The real CEF internal-link regression remains unverified: the fixture times out at stage0 before the link click, then aborts during session cleanup.
+That failure is not evidence that Guidebook fails in live use.

+NV-00/01/12/13/14/17, optimization: the GL reference contract is LLFontGL::render -> LLFontFreetype::getGlyphInfo at the pinned reference revision 59108e15a1f8f94d2da7c674d937d19f5cf9450d.
+Cached glyph bitmap coordinates are independent of the screen rectangles generated for each draw; cache misses use addGlyph.
+Native LLVKWidgetGpu previously included screen positions in atlas identity, rebuilding and uploading unchanged pixels whenever text moved.

+The native implementation now asks LLVKGlyphAtlas::updateLayout to replace only CPU placements when the complete ordered glyph-identity sequence matches.
+Count or identity mismatch rejects reuse before mutation and retains the existing rebuild/publication path.
+No GL function is reused or changed.
+Pixel pages, UVs, sampling, shader ABI, color conversion, shadow order and clips are unchanged.
+This avoids offset arithmetic that could change fractional rounding: the exact new device-space rectangles are copied into placements.

+GPU safety: placement changes do not touch Vulkan images or descriptors.
+Existing uploads retain their completion gate.
+Packets and recorded draws own copied vertices and shared immutable image references, so later CPU placement changes cannot modify in-flight geometry.
+Glyph-identity replacement still uses new resources, with existing completion-based consumer retention.
+No new barriers, device-idle waits or descriptor recycling are introduced.

+Measured on AMD Radeon RX9070XT, Windows, RelWithDebInfo: the same32-update fractional movement probe took56.5941ms with31 upload/publication cycles before the change.
+Afterward it took0.0506ms with zero cycles; subsequent runs measured 0.0532,0.1055,0.0521 and0.0503ms, all with zero cycles.
+These are fixture CPU preparation timings including explicit completion waits in the old path, not end-to-end input latency or a full-viewer speedup.
+First-open Preferences stalls and browser scheduling are not claimed fixed.
+The earlier shutdown task remains backlog, outside this continuation's three-feature request.

+Validation: GPU10/10, Widget210/210 and offscreen glyph6/6 pass.
+The GPU fixture checks exact fresh-versus-reused vertices, UVs, colors, draw order and clipping at 75/100/125/150 percent, unchanged image identities, new-glyph publication and retained old packets.
+The offscreen fixture checks every target pixel against unchanged blending, clipping, hard/soft-shadow, bold and depth expectations after repositioning; it also mutates placements after recording and checks failed reuse is nonmutating.
+Khronos and synchronization validation execute in the offscreen fixture with zero validation errors.
+Editor diagnostics, native core build and RelWithDebInfo viewer link pass.
+No full-viewer run or new commit was performed.

+Prior bounded effects evidence is retained: GLgl-controlled-tooltip-bottom-99 versus native-controlled-partial-216 matched all138 full-frame samples exactly before this cache optimization.
+Native216 SHA256:
+DE92C916C9D3883FB30043C96E314A323B10633050758CEA2CD575C5A9B0C7FF.
+That expanded matrix includes bottom-edge tooltip placement and partial floater dragging; modal tooltip suppression also passed widget tests.
+It is historical full-window evidence, not a rerun of that matrix on the optimized binary.

+Native Preferences URL tab/subtab/search routing and external forwarding passed direct widget tests before the deferral.
+Explicit CEF custom-scheme clicks are queued for dispatch after browser iteration; non-gesture or redirect events are not treated as clicks.
+Other internal destinations remain unsupported rather than silently forwarded to the system browser.
+None of this closes the deferred real-CEF click verification or establishes complete SLURL support.

+## Tooltip skin layering resolved (2026-09-16)

+The timeout-override blocker below was an incorrect test expectation, not a failed numeric parse.
+NV-00/01/02/12/17 source tracing:
+LLUICtrlFactory::loadWidgetTemplate calls LLXMLNode::getLayeredXMLNode, whose
+LLXMLNode::updateNode only updates attributes already present in the base node.
+LLVKXmlLayers implements the same rule.
+The base widgets/tool_tip.xml declares max_width and padding but not visible_time_near.
+Therefore a partial skin overlay can change width/padding but cannot introduce that timeout attribute.
+Keeping the configured10-second timeout in that case matches GL; forcing0.25seconds would not.
+Neither the GL implementation nor the native shared XML merger was changed.

+The regression now verifies inherited Tooltip background styling, width80, padding9, and unchanged tooltip identity when the unsupported new timeout attribute is ignored.
+It separately changes ToolTipVisibleTimeNear to0.25 and verifies timeout-driven tooltip renewal.
+Widget210/210 passes.
+This corrects the assertion against the inspected source contract, not a visual tolerance.

+The skin-backed native template also passes the retained default-skin controlled pixel regression: GLgl-controlled-tooltip-edge-98 versus native-tooltip-skin-214, all122 full-frame samples exact.
+Native214 SHA256:
+CB8CC8EE1F85B0A04A0155EFB8DB86A3193D30CFD8AEA62225C48ED574BAE6AE.
+The request and GL binary identities are unchanged from the continuation below;
+native exits zero with Window7.
+This is default-skin pixel evidence plus focused custom-overlay state/geometry tests, not a claim of paired screenshots for every custom skin.
+Broader controlled-effects obligations remain separately tracked.

+Window7, GPU10, native core build, RelWithDebInfo viewer link and editor diagnostics pass.
+The in-place viewer contains the validated tooltip changes.
+No full-session operator run, new commit or push was performed for this correction.

+## Controlled tooltip continuation (2026-09-16)

+After checkpoint ff29de9e70, the user requested sequential completion of controlled effects, hyperlink activation and UI latency.
+This continuation remains on the first feature; the latter two have not been changed in this pass.

+The expanded controlled replay now records tooltip initial/fast delays, replacement, near/far timeout, keyboard fade, focus loss/regain, a dormant Win32 leave message, and right-edge positioning.
+GLgl-controlled-tooltip-edge-98 and native-controlled-tooltip-edge-213 match all122 full-frame samples exactly.
+Native213 SHA256:3AB4CC6D6AE74607DA421A6037D3627663BE8D38D361C40D25F2FE2D91CB329F.
+The GL diagnostic binary remains1DFD3ACCFAB4472D957FA240E0CD139B7D7473A72252FC8D545AB7275787CE8B.
+Request SHA256:0FBD03AA884CEAFFE3FD7C5963B835F08F33D7F2B6A0605E835CE742E25DF411;
+the recorded timeline identifies the expanded sequence.
+Both runs exit zero;
+GL records Goodbye and native passes Window7.
+No image tolerance or transform is used.
+The original54 checkpoints are included unchanged.

+NV-00/01/09/12/17: source LLView::getTooltipTimeout uses the fast delay while a tooltip remains visible.
+LLToolTipMgr selects over/near/far timeouts; LLToolTip::draw uses F32 timer values for fade thresholds.
+Native now matches those policies and the cursor-exclusion placement in LLUI::positionViewNearMouse and LLView::translateIntoRectWithExclusion.
+LLViewerWindow::handleFocusLost does not fade existing tooltips: it suppresses new requests via application focus.
+An initial native WM_MOUSELEAVE addition was removed after tracing showed the GL Win32 handler is commented out; dormant behavior is not a parity mandate.

+Native210 failed after replay with Invalid native notice clock: controlled time advanced beyond wall time, and releasing replay moved notice time backwards.
+The diagnostic-to-ordinary clock handoff now rebases to the last accepted time;
+211-213 pass graceful fixture completion.
+Native211 had one delay checkpoint mismatch from double versus F32 fade-boundary evaluation;212 closes all106 earlier samples and213 adds16 exact edge/drag/fade samples.
+Failed evidence is retained.

+A subsequent tooltip skin-default implementation is NOT yet validated.
+It merges widgets/tool_tip.xml layers into an independently owned native panel/text template, with width, padding, font, wrapping, background and timeout attributes.
+Its new test203 passes inherited image, width and padding checks, but fails "XML near timeout renews eligible tooltip".
+A temporary probe showed timeout=10 instead of the declared0.25 at times1.3 and1.4.
+Switching to all skin layers fixed the missing background; explicit locale-independent parsing did not fix the remaining timeout failure.
+The temporary logging has been removed.

+Latest widget result is209/210, with that one regression unresolved.
+The required retry limit has been reached; further correction awaits user direction.
+Do not mark the controlled-effects gate complete or infer current-template parity from the earlier122-frame pass.
+Current source includes the unverified skin-template changes; the window fixture binary and production viewer have not been rebuilt with that later slice.
+No new commit or push was made.

 ## Native hyperlink hover cursor (2026-09-16)

 The user reported that Vulkan hyperlinks did not select a hand cursor.
 Two native